textpattern/textpattern.github.io/tags/site_url.md

 Tag will accept the following attributes (**case-sensitive**) as well as the {% include atts-global-link.html %}:

 `type="admin"` <span class="footnote warning">v4.7.0+</span>
-: Specify this if you wish to return the URL to the admin-side instead of the public site.
+: Specify this if you wish to return the URL to the administration-side instead of the public site.
 : **Default:** unset.

 ## Examples